minifiemj/accessibletablesR/README.md

 The "Reusing this publication" section has been designed for UK government departments and will not apply for other organisations.
 If a user is from the Office for National Statistics
 (ONS) and wants a "Reusing this publication" section then set reuse = "Yes".
 If a user is from a UK government department but not the Office for National Statistics (ONS) set reuse = "Yes" and govdept = "<name of organisation>".

+intro, about, source, dop, blank and names can be set to hyperlinks if desired.
+An example of how to do so is: source = "[ONS](https://www.ons.gov.uk)".

 addnote: